 The Centers for Disease Control and Prevention (CDC) and the Association of American Medical Colleges (AAMC) urge that all students present proof of immunity to polio.
-Having a record of other immunizations you may have received would be helpful for Harvard University Health Services.
+Having a record of other immunizations you may have received is helpful for Harvard University Health Services (HUHS).

 Students who have not been tested for serologic immunity or who have not followed the recommended tuberculosis testing schedule will not be allowed to register for clinical clerkships.
 Vaccinations, serologic testing and tuberculosis skin testing are available to medical and dental students through the Medical Area Health Service.
 Charges for vaccinations may apply.

 N.B.: A history of having had measles, mumps, rubella (German measles), or hepatitis B does not meet the respective requirement.
 Only documentation of a blood test for antibodies to the disease agent is acceptable.

 The only circumstances under which you may be exempted from the Massachusetts Immunization Law and the requirements of Harvard Medical School and the Harvard School of Dental Medicine for serologies are as follow: